borkshop/js/jspit/stream.md

 ## Done

+- improved DLA's player viewport scrolling
+- fixed initial overly eager input capture

+# 2020-10-28

+- spent a lot of time watching and tuning physarim settings: found that if you widen the sensor spread, but tighten its turning range, it presents much more potential to congeal into blobs and form flow streams.
+Still
+- still mostly on dev branch iteration, but am speculating about further changes to the setup, like: a variable deacy function to discourage edge clumping or dropping decay entirely in lieu of a conservation-basde movement/deposition scheme
+- translated jspit `particels` and `config` modules to proper js

+# 2020-10-27

+- dropped ultra-modern private `#field` notation for better compatibility with things like FireFox
-- completed workin Physarum sim, which proved to be a really useful bicycle to improve TileGrid all around; still have some finishing to do, like exposing settings for exploration
+- completed working Physarum sim, which proved to be a really useful bicycle to improve TileGrid all around; still have some finishing to do, like exposing settings for exploration
   - TODO read the original <https://uwe-repository.worktribe.com/output/980579>